In the spirit of the original article, here are some more examples of Asian glow.

 Does that mean there is no way to stop the Asian glow?

-No, it doesn't - and this is where our opinion diverges from Professor Swift's.
+No, it doesn't - and this is where our opinion differs from Professor Swift's.

 It is important to keep in mind that Robert Swift is seeing the issue from the perspective of an alcoholism researcher.
 He is a professor of Psychiatry and Human Behavior who conducts clinical and laboratory research on the pharmacological treatment of alcohol and drug dependence.